smattymatty/mathew-storm-site/philo_content/book/Chapter 1 - The Arrival.md

 The chains had been lighter than expected.
-Not because they were made of lesser iron—Sisyphus could feel the weight in every link—but because after an eternity of pushing stone up an endless slope, anything that didn't roll back down felt almost like freedom.
+Not because they were made of lesser iron—Sisyphus could feel the weight in every link - but because after an eternity of pushing stone up an endless slope, anything that didn't roll back down felt almost like freedom.

 Almost.